seqscope/NovaScope/docs/fulldoc/rules/sdgeAR_featurefilter.md

 # Rule `sdgeAR_featurefilter`:

 ## Purpose
-The `sdgeAR_featurefilter` filters the transcript-indexed spatial digital gene expression matrix (SGE) by gene types, gene names, or number of UMIs.
+The `sdgeAR_featurefilter` filters the spatial digital gene expression (SGE) matrix by gene types, gene names, or the number of UMIs per gene.

 ## Input Files